 A bit of theory

-The base of this form of body work is the concept of energy pathes (meridians) in Chinese medicine, which also plays an important role in acupuncture.
-Is the flow of energy (Qi) unhampered, body and spirit are in harmony and healthy.
-Congestions and blockades within the energy pathways are the causes of diseases.
-Shiatsu harmonizes the flow and the distribution of the energy in your body.
-This activates the natural power of your own resources.
+The base of this form of body work is the concept of energy paths (meridians) in Chinese medicine, which also plays an important role in acupuncture.
+If the flow of energy (qi) is unhindered, the body and spirit are in harmony and healthy.
+Congestions and blockades along the energy pathways are the causes of diseases.
+Shiatsu harmonizes the flow and the distribution of the energy in the body, thereby activating the natural power of the body’s resources.

 What you should NOT expect from Shiatsu?

-Shiatsu practitioners are not re-locating limbs and are not the first contact for unexpected acute and serious diseases.
-For those symptoms you should consult with your general practitioner or a specialist doctor first.
-As mentioned above, Shiatsu is great e.g. to complement a conventional medical treatment.
+Shiatsu practitioners do not relocate limbs and are not the first contact for unexpected acute and serious diseases.
+For those symptoms, you should consult with your general practitioner or a specialist doctor first.
+As mentioned above, Shiatsu is an excellent complement for conventional medical treatment.

 In Europe, country-specific organizations have formed to ensure solid training and examination regulations.
-These include the Shiatsu Society in Germany (www.shiatsu-gsd.de)), the Austrian organization for Shiatsu (www.shiatsu-verband.at) or the Shiatsu Society in Switzerland (www.shiatsuverband.ch).
+These include the Shiatsu Society in Germany (www.shiatsu-gsd.de), the the Austrian Shiatsu Federation (www.shiatsu-verband.at) and the Swiss Shiatsu Federation (www.shiatsuverband.ch).
 There are numerous schools for Shiatsu.
-One of the few multinationally organized ones is the European Shiatsu Institute, ESI (www.shiatsu.de).
+One of the few internationally organized ones is the European Shiatsu Institute or ESI (www.shiatsu.de).

-In Japan, Shiatsu has been officially recognized as an independent method of treatment in 1964 by the Japanese Health Authority.
+In Japan, Shiatsu was officially recognized as an independent method of treatment in 1964 by the Japanese Health Authority.
 In Europe the EU Commission described Shiatsu in 1997 as one of eight methods that complement Western medicine.
-In addition to Shitsu homeopathy, acupuncture and chiropractic were mentioned.
+In addition to Shiatsu, homeopathy, acupuncture and chiropractic were also mentioned.